Definition

 Dossier

-A dossier is collection of documents and information, generally relating to a specific person or event, that can submitted to a court or other authority.
+A dossier is a collection of documents that can be submitted to a court or other authority.

 ECCHR and the Center for Constitutional Rights from New York have been involved in the proceedings since 2014.
 In November 2019, ECCHR and CCR submitted an expert opinion on the criminal liability of former US Secretary of Defense Donald Rumsfeld and demanded that he be summoned.
 In December 2019, the court of appeal (Chambre de l’instruction de la Cour d’appel) in Paris nevertheless decided to close the investigations.
 Benchellali and Sassi appealed this decision.